Specialties

 - Know the role of Ultrasound, CT and ERCP in the management of acute pancreatitis (MET3A)

-- Know the Atlanta criteria for severity scoring (MET3A)
+- Know Atlanta criteria for severity scoring (MET3A)

 - Know the importance and prognostic value of the scoring systems (Ranson & Glasgow) in patient management (MET3A)